 Ray has been in information technology for 20 years.
 He has wide range of experience in IT including LAN/WAN, Security, Disaster Recovery/Business Continuity, Databases and Reporting systems.
 Over the last ten years, he has managed lending systems in the mortgage industry to support origination, servicing, collections and accounting departments.

 Cell: (504) 293-5860

-With a career spanning 16 years in human resources management for a local healthcare company, Anne brings a wealth of knowledge and experience to Eustis’ human resources department.
+With a career spanning 16 years in human resources management in the health care industry, Anne brings a wealth of knowledge and experience to Eustis Mortgage Corporation.
 Her background includes designing HR best practices from the ground up and leading transformational change through practical workforce strategies and cross-functional, multicultural, high-performance teams.

+Anne received her Bachelor of Arts from Vanderbilt University and attended the Catholic University Columbus School of Law.
 Anne is both SPHR and SHRM-SCP certified and is also a Lean Six Sigma black belt.
-She enjoys cars, mountain climbing, kayaking, paddle-boarding, and traveling all over the world.
+She currently serves on the Board of Directors for HandsOn New Orleans, a non-profit community volunteer organization.
 For Anne, building relationships at every level within an organization is a top priority.
 She recognizes the importance of company culture and the role that it plays in employee morale and engagement.
 “I truly love what I do.
 I believe that our employees are our greatest assets, so I am committed to investing the time and resources to help them develop successful careers here at EMC.”

 Cell: (504) 920-5877